mapeditor/tiled/docs/manual/layers.rst

 foreground or background graphics.
 The order of the layers determines the rendering order of your content.

-Layers can be hidden, made only partially visible and can even be locked.
+Layers can be hidden, made only partially visible and can be locked.
 Layers also have an offset, which can be used to position them independently of each other, for example to fake depth.

 .. figure:: images/layers/lock-visibility-toggle.png
-   :alt: Tiled Window
+   :alt: Layers View

-   The eye and lock icon toggle the visibility and lock of a layer respectively.
+   The eye and lock icon toggle the visibility and locked state of a layer respectively.

 You use `Group Layers <#group-layers>`__ to organize the layers into a hierarchy.
 This makes it more comfortable to work with a large amount of